masondow/Wedge-Project/README.md

-# Wedge Project: Data Engineering & Analytics
+# Wedge Project: Basic Data Engineering & ETL Processing

 ## Project Overview
-The Wedge Project is a comprehensive data engineering exercise centered around transaction data from the Wedge Co-op, a large cooperative grocery store.
-This project leverages Google BigQuery for managing and querying large datasets, and SQLite for building summary tables.
-The goal is to apply core principles of the Extract-Transform-Load (ETL) process to analyze sales trends, customer behaviors, and product popularity, all while navigating real-world data challenges.
+The Wedge Project is a comprehensive data engineering exercise centered around POS transaction data from the Wedge Co-op, a large cooperative grocery store in the Land of 10,000 Lakes.
+This project leverages Google BigQuery for managing and querying large datasets, and SQLite for building summary tables, with all functionality existing in the following Jupyter notebooks.
+The goal of this project is to apply core principles of the Extract-Transform-Load (ETL) process to build skills using real-world data and data formats for future analysis.

 ## Task Breakdown